Brake Repair & Service In Dover

 How Your Brakes Work

 Many people wonder, what happens when I step my foot on the brake pedal?
-Well, Dupont’s is here to answer all your questions!
-Applying pressure to the brake pedal releases brake fluid into a system of tubes and hoses.
+Well, Applying pressure to the brake pedal releases Brake fluid into a system of tubes and hoses.
 These tubes and hoses push the brake fluid to each wheel to stop your car.

 Pressing your foot down on the pedal engages a plunger located in the master cylinder.
 Pushing the plunger releases brake fluid to the braking unit of your wheels.

-When the brake fluid is initiated, it moves through the network of tubes and hoses.
+When the brake fluid is initiated, it moves through a network of tubes and hoses.
 (This is why gradually stepping on the brakes brings you to a slow stop.
-If you stomp on your brakes you will come to a more abrupt stop.)
+And stomping on your brakes is a more abrupt stop.)
 How hard you press on the brakes will reflect how fast the brake fluid travels to your brakes.
-This ensures that your brakes are consistent.
+This keeps your brakes consistent.

 There are two types of hydraulic brakes used on vehicles today.
 Disc Brakes & Drum Brakes.
 Many vehicles have a combination of both disc and drum brakes.
-It used to be common for a combination of Disc Brakes in the front and drum brakes in the rear.
 It’s now an industry standard to install disc brakes on all four wheels.

 Regenerative brakes are used in Hybrid, electric, or a start-stop technology vehicles.
 Hydraulic & Regenerative systems use computer controls with input from various sensors.

 The difference between disc and drum brake systems is the hardware around the wheels.